Cedar Wood Care Gardeners' Corner Kids' Garden Sustainable Garden Go Shopping

 Why should you use cedar wood for your products?

-Do I need to finish your cedar wood products?
+Do I need to put a finish on your cedar wood products?

-Can I paint or stain over your linseed oil finished on your products to match my colors?
+Can I paint or stain over your on your products?

-How can I achieve an immediate weathered appearance with a low maintenance finish?
+How can I achieve an immediate weathered look with a low maintenance finish?

 My cedar wood products has remained unfinished for several years.
-How should I prepare the deck and bring back its color before refinishing?
+How should I prepare the deck and bring back to its original color before refinishing?

 Our private policy for your protection